insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

         |___Sample1_R*.fastq.gz # Copy of the fastq files provided by the user.
         |___efsa_output/ # Folder with the results of EFSA pipeline.
 This folder will be created by EFSA pipeline and have a random name.
  ```
-The directory with the fastq files or the template.tsv with all sample information can be placed anywhere in your computer.
-You just need to indicate the full path.

 ## Examples